puppetlabs/puppet-docs/source/guides/modules.markdown

 example at the per module level as yet.

-To make a module usable with both the command line client and a puppetmaster, you can use a URL of the form puppet:///path, i.e. a URL without an explicit server name.
+To make a module usable with both the command line client and a puppetmaster, you can use a URL of the form `puppet:///path`, i.e. a URL without an explicit server name.
 Such URL's are treated slightly differently by puppet and puppetd: puppet searches for a serverless URL in the local filesystem, and puppetd retrieves such files from the fileserver on the puppetmaster.
-This makes it possible to use the same module in a standalone puppet script by running puppet --modulepath path script.pp and as part of a site manifest on a puppetmaster, without any changes to the module.
+This makes it possible to use the same module as part of a site manifest on a puppetmaster and in a standalone puppet script by running `puppet --modulepath {path} script.pp`, without any changes to the module.

 Finally, template files are searched in a manner similar to manifests and files: a mention of